 Engage current NYU Stern students, alumni and administrators to see if Stern is the right program for youNYU Stern MBA Admissions partners with the Association of Hispanic & Black Business Students (AHBBS) to host events throughout the year:

 - Discover Stern Fall Diversity Weekend takes place annually in October.
 This invitation-only event offers the opportunity to meet Stern students, alumni and administrators, and receive valuable tips for preparing a competitive application.
-Discover Stern 2014 will be held Friday, October 10 to Saturday, October 11, 2014.
-Our deadline to apply for this event has passed.
+Discover Stern 2015 will be held Friday, October 16 to Saturday, October 17.
+Apply to attend Discover Stern by September 1.

 - MBA Admissions invites select applicants to the MBA program to participate in Stern Perspectives Diversity Interview Day, a unique opportunity to complete your Stern admissions interview, attend a Stern class and engage with Stern students and alumni.
 Stern Perspectives is typically held each February and is by invitation only.